 (Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in the articles may earn Hoodline a commission on clicks and transactions.
 Prices and availability are subject to change.)

-Currently, the cheapest flights between Phoenix and Munich are if you leave on March 27 and return from Germany on April 3.
-Southwest Airlines currently has tickets for $782, roundtrip.
+Currently, the cheapest flights between Pittsburgh and Munich are if you leave on March 30 and return from Germany on April 6.
+Southwest Airlines currently has roundtrip, nonstop tickets for $805.

 Top Munich hotels

 To plan your accommodations, here are two of Munich’s top-rated hotels, according to Skyscanner, that we selected based on price, proximity to things to do and customer satisfaction.